People Against Genocide Everywhere

 Deployment of Forces: Time Frame

-The time frame between the UN GA vote and the actual deployment of forces can vary depending on several factors, including the urgency of the situation, the readiness of member states to contribute to troops, and logistical considerations.
+The time frame between the UN General Assembly vote and the actual deployment of forces can vary depending on several factors, including the urgency of the situation, the readiness of member states to contribute to troops, and logistical considerations.
 However, the process generally involves:

 • Technical Field Assessment: A technical assessment mission is deployed to analyze the situation on the ground and provide recommendations.